 You’ve had a great idea.
 You’ve researched it, completed a business plan, P&L, cash-flow statement, and all the other kinds of statements a new business might need.
 All that’s left to do is… getting your hands on some dosh.

 Alternatively, you’ve grown your business steadily.
-Everybody in the village is wearing your shoes, not just your mammy.
+Everybody in the village is wearing your shoes, not just your mum.
 It’s time to spread your wings and explore markets beyond your borders.
 But you don’t have any extra capital to invest.
 What do you do?
 Sell your house?
-Get your poor mammy to invest or Buster down at the pub?
+Get your poor mum to invest or some Plonker down at the pub?
 It’s an option, but there are many others you might want to consider.

 Let’s look at some of the options open to you.

 Many small business owners rely on their savings to start small businesses.
 Some words of advice: don’t drain your savings to fund your business.
 You should set aside living expenses (rent, groceries, etc.) for at least a year.
 Many startups take a while to start showing a profit and you don’t want to end up on the street while getting there.
 Some people choose to invest their pensions into starting a business.
-The Irish Company Bureau publishes an interesting article on pension entrepreneurship.
+The Guardian published an interesting article on pension entrepreneurship.
+They’ve found that there has been a significant increase in employment patterns where around 4.6 million people work for themselves.
 Common practice is to invest 25% of your pension in your new business and leave the other 75% income-bearing so that you can continue living from it.
 Don’t invest your whole pension in any business!
 And when you invest, make sure it’s income-bearing.

 There is always the option to borrow from your family and friends.
 Remember, family and business don’t always mix well.
 If you decide to go down this route, put everything on paper – in contracts – and get a lawyer to draw it up.
 It’s just good housekeeping and will avoid family feuds later if your castle in the sky turns into a wendy in a caravan park.